wendizz216/Oil-Palm-Genetic-Diversity-and-Conservation-Program/README.md

 # Wild-Oil-Palm-Genetic-Diversity-and-Conservation-Program

-The purpose of this study is to exploit high dimensional genomic sequence data to evaluate the genetic diversity, geographic groupings and relatedness of wild oil palm important for the future improvement of current cultivated varieties.
+The purpose of this study is to conduct an exploratory analysis on high dimensional genomic sequence data to understand the genetic diversity, geographic groupings and relatedness of wild oil palm important for conservation programs aimed at future improvement of current cultivated varieties.

 ### Genomic variants
 The oil palm genome consists of 1.8 billion copies of four base molecules (A,T,G,C) arranged in pairs along the DNA.
 These sequences of "base pairs" define genomic sequences that code for genes responsible for the expression of specific traits/characteristics (e.g., height, number of fruits produced, disease resistance, fruit size etc.).
 Despite the massive size of the genome, there is remarkably little variation among oil palm samples.
 Instead of working with the full length of genomic sequences, we take advantage of the small variation among palms and only store the difference between the genomes of each palm.
 These differences are considered genomic variants that arise from either a single mutations (e.g., single nucleotide polymorphisms, SNPs) or insertions/deletions (e.g., indels) along the genomic sequence.